How to Freeze Panes in a Microsoft Excel Sheet? 6 Easy Steps

 3. Select the Cell You Want to Freeze:

 Click on the cell below the row or to the right of the column that you want to remain visible.
-This is the point where the selected cell is freezed/locked.
+This is the point where the selected cell is frozen/locked.

 4. Click on the “View” Tab: